sgeos/sgeos.github.io/_drafts/phoenix-as-a-service-on-freebsd.markdown

 defined with environment variables must be strings.
 Pass the port setting in as above or add the following to **rel/sys.config**.
-The app module was written to work with either solution.
+The app module should work with either solution.
 Adding both files will not break anything.
 Note that **rel/sys.config** is written in Erlang.